 Key Stage 5

 The curriculum at Post 16 enables progression of learning from Key Stage 4.
-The aim is to encourage more young people to remain in a structured learning environment, which includes traditional and vocational opportunities.
+The aim is to encourage more young people to remain in a structured learning environment, which includes traditional A Level and vocational opportunities.
 All students participate in a Raising Aspirations programme and receive specific guidance through the Connexions service and additional external support via the Hertfordshire Aim Higher programme and University Open Days.
-The school has been approved to deliver T Levels from 2023 and we are currently working on preparations for this.
+The school has been approved to deliver T Levels from 2024 and we are currently working on preparations for this.

 - Learning Route 1 – Students undertake a BTEC National in Business at Level 3, equivalent to two A Levels and choose one or two A Level subjects or BTECs to complement their studies.
 Work Experience is undertaken in Year 12 as part of the two-year course.

 - Learning Route 2 – LR2 is a traditional three or four A Level course, studied over a two-year period.
 Students are offered the opportunity of studying the EPQ L3.